Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 ##### 5. Development
 #### -=[ Holding Back ]=-
 ...is a good idea when those 'friendly' training matches get a little bit out of control.
 You declare you're holding back when you make an attack.
 An attack that's been held back uses half your normal damage bonus, and any wounds it inflicts have their severity reduced by 1.
-At the first rank this works on basic attacks and with Erank jutsu; the next rank allows it to be used on D-ranks, the third on C-ranks, and so forth, up to A. No, you can't hold back with S-rank moves.
+At the first rank this works on basic attacks and with E-rank jutsu; the next rank allows it to be used on D-ranks, the third on C-ranks, and so forth, up to A. No, you can't hold back with S-rank moves.

 - Base Cost: 5
 - Scale: 2